 There are several options for van flooring.
 Many van dwellers choose vinyl flooring because it’s thin and waterproof.
 Our neighbor offered us some old hardwood flooring, but the ¾” thickness would have taken too much height out of the van.

 We ultimately decided to use laminate flooring because it looks better than vinyl, it’s easy to install, and it’s thinner than hardwood.
-We found some gorgeous Tarkett T-Lock laminate with interesting wood grain effect at Menard’s (our new favorite store!
+We found some gorgeous laminate flooring with interesting wood grain effect at Menard’s (our new favorite store!
 And no, we don’t get paid to say that).
-We needed 3 boxes to do the entire floor.
+We needed 3 boxes (60 sq ft) to do the entire floor.

 Update from the Road

 Because of some leaky rear door seals, we had a run in with mold growing on our subfloor.
-We ended up ripping out the entire floor, installing a new mold-proof subfloor, and redoing the flooring with interlocking vinyl planks.
+We ended up ripping out the entire floor, installing a new mold-proof subfloor, and redoing the flooring with a different material.

 Installing Laminate Flooring in Our Van